Bioethics and Animal Welfare

-In vitro techniques are used for evaluating the molecular mechanism behind a drug molecule, but this has to be confirmed using suitable animal models.
+In vitro techniques are essential for evaluating the molecular mechanism behind a drug molecule, but this has to be confirmed using suitable animal models.

 The regulatory methods have to be approved by the authorities.
 In animal and in vitro testing, we follow Good Laboratory Practice (GLP) guidelines and our internal Standard Operating Procedures.
 All methods used must give the most reliable information on the investigational drug molecule.

-Regular audits of animal testing practices are performed in-house by our veterinarians and also by the Animal Welfare body (AWB); they also give advice in the refinement and development.
-Inspectors from regulatory agencies, such as the Regional State Administrative Agency and the National Supervisory Authority for Welfare and Health, audit regularly the facilities and animal welfare and experimentation procedures.
+Our in-house veterinarians and the Animal Welfare body (AWB) perform regular audits on Orion's animal testing facilities.
+They also give advice in husbandry of animals and in refinement of the procedures.
+Inspectors from regulatory agencies, such as the Regional State Administrative Agency and the National Supervisory Authority for Welfare and Health, also audit the facilities on regular basis.

 All exceptional issues in animal experiments are reported to the AWB, which in turn decides on the actions to be taken.
 These issues are also reported to the National Projects Authorisation Board.